SomeWeekendReading/someweekendreading.github.io/_posts/2025-01-01-stock-market-streaks.md

 We obtained the price (and distribution series) for VTI from Yahoo Finance <sup id="fn6a">[[6]](#fn6)</sup>:
 - This got us 5922 trading days of data, from 2001-Jun-18 - 2024-Dec-30.
-- Since we had to take the difference with respect to the previous day, we can't tell if the market went up or down on the first day.
+- Since we have to compute the difference with respect to the previous day, we can't tell if the market went up or down on the first day.
 So we have 5921 trading days where we know if VTI went up or down, or just a hair over 23 years of data.
 - In all cases, we used the "Adjusted Close" column, which is supposed to be corrected for things like splits and so on.

 We found the market went up 3,226 days and down 2,695 days in that time interval.
-A na&iuml;ve estimate of the probability the market goes up would then be:
+A na&iuml;ve estimate of the probability the market goes up on a single day would then be:

 $$
 p = \frac{3226}{3226 + 2695} = 54.48\%